JieyuWu/ToyotaMod/Volkswagen.md

 SW2xxx steers down to 50 kmh?
 SW3xxx steers down to 20 kmh?

-EEPROM of the racks can be accessed over ODB.
+EEPROM of the racks can be accessed over OBD.
 Rack can be flashed to different ROM (partial FW updates only though).
 Any SW2XXX can be flashed to R SW3501.
 Contact Edgy#0385 on discord for flash files.

 More information at #volkswagen on Discord.